cmstead/chrisstead.net/source/_posts/2015-06-22-mainstay-monday-inheritance.md

 layout: post
 title:  "Mainstay Monday: Inheritance"
 date:   2015-06-22 10:00:50 -0700
+categories:
+    - Coding
+    - Foundation
+    - Javascript
-categories: Coding, Foundation, Javascript, Mainstay Monday
+    - Mainstay Monday
 ---
 {% raw %}
 This is the first in a new series I am trying out on my blog.
 Every Monday I want to provide a post about some foundational element of programming and how it relates to Javascript development.
 What better place to start than inheritance?